open-modding-alliance/ScriptLibrary/README.md

 To install the FS Script Library you have three options:

 ### A. Get The Bootstrap Mod
-The quickest way to get started with a new mod is the Bootstrap Mod that is the foundation for a complete ready-to-run mod with _FS Script Library_ already installed.
-To add script library to an existing mod, the automatic or manual installation is recommended.
+The quickest way to get started with a new mod is the [Bootstrap Mod](https://github.com/open-modding-alliance/BootstrapMod) that is the foundation for a complete ready-to-run mod with _FS Script Library_ already installed.

+To add script library to an existing mod, the automatic (B) or manual installation (C) is recommended.